openeggbert/mind-net/README.md

 ## BACKLOG

 ### Critical
-- [ ] FEATURE Triggers - also add adding operations (as json) to history table
 - [ ] FEATURE User authentication
   * via JWT token /login, which is valid 1 hour (can be configured) ... https://github.com/njligames/crow-jwt-auth
   * refresh token /refresh-token is valid 7 days (can be configured)